 Do you agree with Chairman Natler that the country is currently in a constitutional crisis?

-Yes, it's a constitutional crisis, okay.
+Yes, it's a constitutional crisis, okay?

-The Constitutional Crisis is no longer a hypothetical.
+Constitutional crisis is no longer a hypothetical.

 The country is in a constitutional crisis.

-The official Trump Constitutional Crisis.
+The official Trump constitutional crisis.

-Folks, a constitutional crisis behind door number two, you have a constitutional crisis.
+Behind door number two, you have a constitutional crisis.

 Ever wonder what a constitutional crisis looks like?